Statistical Significance Examples in Statistics

 Concept Recap

-A result is statistically significant when the p-value falls below a predetermined threshold (\alpha), typically 0.05, suggesting the observed effect is unlikely due to chance alone.
+A result is statistically significant when the p-value falls below a predetermined threshold (alpha, typically 0.05), indicating that the observed effect is unlikely to have occurred by random chance alone.
+Statistical significance is a binary decision criterion used in hypothesis testing โ€” it does not measure the size or practical importance of the effect.

 Statistical significance is a decision rule: before looking at data, you set a threshold (usually 5%).
 If your p-value is below this threshold, you declare the result 'significant' - meaning unlikely to be just random noise.
 It's not about importance; it's about confidence that something real is happening.